 So what is chaos?
 Chaos, according to Sharon, is when you step out of your circle (MINE) and try to enter into God’s circle or the Others’ circle.
 When you step outside of your jurisdiction and attempting to either control a situation or react because of a situation that is not in your circle you are in chaos.

-An example regarding the “Others” circle is if I am asked to do a favor for someone and it would require me to rearrange my whole day then I have the freedom to decline.
-When I do this and the other person becomes angry and begins arguing with me I have a choice.
+An example regarding the “Others” circle is if I am asked to do a favor for someone.
+The favor would require me to rearrange my whole day so I must utilize my freedom to decline.
+If I do this and the other person becomes angry and begins arguing with me I have a choice.
 I can respond and engage in this argument or not.
-The healthy response is internal acknowledgement that I am not responsible for their anger, their feelings or their situation and I cannot control them.
+The healthy response is internal acknowledgement that I am not responsible for their anger, their feelings or their situation – and I cannot control them.
 Choosing to engage in an angry argument which allows me to dabble in the “Other’s” circle to soothe things over for their feelings is entering chaos.
 Even allowing myself to become upset in such a situation is dabbling in chaos.
 It is giving power to someone else over my circle (my feelings).

-There have also been times where I have noticed this illustration in reversal.
+I have noticed this illustration in reversal as well.
 There have been times when someone has stepped outside of their own circle to control my feelings or manipulate decisions that were rightfully mine to make.
-Just having this tool in mind and being able to recognize the situation allowed me to take back my own mind, will, and emotions to operate from a place of peace.
+Having this tool in mind and being able to recognize the situation allowed me to take back my own mind, will, and emotions to operate from a place of peace.
 Keeping my own boundaries and freedom of choice will always push chaos away.

 “Like a city whose walls are broken through is a person who lacks self-control” Proverbs 25:28

-There are so many scenarios that can be conjured up in light of this illustration.
+There are so many scenarios that can be conjured up to explain this tool.
 Chaos is around us frequently and gravitates towards the web of codependency.
-Codependent people live in a state of chaos and it is wisdom to separate from this lifestyle.
+Codependent people live in a state of chaos and we must use wisdom to separate from this lifestyle.
 Clear boundaries are very enlightening because they allow us to get to know what is inside of us.
 We get to learn about our own personalities and learn what makes us tick.
-As we get to know our own selves through intimacy (in to ME see) our responses to chaos and things that involve the other circles will become second nature.
+As we get to know our own selves through intimacy (in to ME see) our responses to chaos and things that involve the God and Other circles will become second nature.

 “You have searched me, Lord, and you know me.
 You know when I sit and when I rise; you perceive my thoughts from afar.”
 Psalm 139:1-2